mshamshetdinov/dnn_games_tutorials/README.md

 # dnn_games_tutorials
-Tutorials for different DNN for Atari Games
+Tutorials for different DNNs for Atari Games